TwintailTeam/ttl-wiki/docs/safety-guide.md

 ### If You Encounter Issues

 1. **Stop Using TTL** - If you suspect detection or issues, stop using the launcher immediately
-2. **Check Official Channels** - Look for announcements on GitHub or community discussions
+2. **Check Official Channels** - Look for announcements on TTL Discord server
 3. **Revert to Official Launchers** - Switch back to official game launchers if needed
 4. **Document and Report** - Help others by documenting your experience